Skip to main content

 • Substance Use Disorders in Crisis Settings: Engagement, Assessment, and Intervention Approaches URL

-Read the content under the heading "Guidelines for integrated longitudinal assessment" until the heading "CME Post-Test".
+Read the content from the heading "Guidelines for integrated longitudinal assessment" until the heading "CME Post-Test".
 (16 minutes)

 Psychiatric Times - 2019